 - Why use Python?
 What’s possible?

-- The Jupyter notebook and shell for rapid prototyping
+- The Jupyter notebook for rapid prototyping and automated reporting

 - Python syntax and concepts: an introduction through examples

 - Raising and handling exceptions

-Day 2: Handling, Analysing, and Presenting Data in Python
+Day 2: Handling, Analyzing, and Presenting Data in Python

-- Reading and writing essential data formats: CSV, Excel, SQL databases
+- Reading and writing essential data formats: CSV, Excel, SQL, time-series (others on request)

 - Indexing and selecting data in Pandas

 - Data fusion: joining & merging datasets

-- Summarisation with “group by” operations; pivot tables
+- Summarization with “group by” operations; pivot tables

 - Time-series analysis: parsing dates, resampling

 Day 3: Essentials of Scientific Computing with Python

-Day 3 teaches the use of Python for numerical and scientific computing.
-It covers array and matrix manipulation, working with labelled and tabular data, an overview of available scientific routines, and creating simple but beautiful 2D plots, with the packages NumPy, SciPy, Matplotlib, and Pandas.
-The syllabus is:
+Day 3 teaches you how to use Python for numerical and scientific computing.
+It covers array and matrix manipulation and an overview of available scientific routines, including an introduction to statistical modelling:

-- Introduction to numerical data manipulation with NumPy
+- Introduction to manipulating vectors and matrices with NumPy

 - Statistics in Python: modelling, confidence intervals, hypothesis testing, regression, Monte Carlo simulation

-- Tour of SciPy and related packages for scientific data manipulation, with fancy demos: clustering, interpolation, optimisation, dense & sparse linear algebra, signal processing, image processing, unit conversions
+- Tour of SciPy and related packages for scientific data manipulation, with fancy demos: unit conversions, interpolation, optimization, dense & sparse linear algebra, image processing, signal processing

 Day 4: Real-world programming in Python

-Day 4 focuses on techniques for creating larger codebases in teams, interfacing Python with other data sources, scaling from small datasets and small problems to realistic ones that may be too big for memory or too slow for one computer to process.
+Day 4 focuses on techniques for creating larger codebases in teams and scaling up from small datasets to large ones that are too big for memory or too slow for one computer to process.
 It also introduces machine learning for automatically inferring complex models from large datasets: